 A new record is set for the largest lottery prize in history as three ticket holders – from California, Florida and Tennessee – split a jackpot of $1.58 billion.
 John and Lisa Robinson from Munford, TN, appear on the Today show just days later to announce they have one of the tickets.

 David Kaltschmidt and Maureen Smith from Melbourne Beach, FL, make their claim in February.
 The identity of the last winner remains a mystery for months, until Marvin and Mae Acosta from Chino Hills, CA, finally come forward.

-Mavis Wanczyk from Massachusetts wins the biggest Powerball prize on a single ticket, claiming a jackpot of $758 million.
+Mavis Wanczyk from Massachusetts wins what is at the time the biggest Powerball jackpot ever won on a single ticket, claiming a prize worth $758 million.

 Manuel Franco from Wisconsin breaks the record for the biggest single-ticket Powerball win when he claims a jackpot worth $768 million.
 He takes the cash option of $477 million and a short time after his win is spotted at a local convenience store handing out gift cards to shoppers.